 While beautiful teeth are the focus of every smile, healthy gums are just as important.
 Healthy gums help promote healthy teeth, keep the teeth in place, and reduce the risk of issues such as shifting and tooth loss.

 Gum disease is one of the leading causes of tooth loss in adults.
-Early diagnosis and treatment are key to restoring optimal gum health and minimizing the risk of advanced issues often associated with gum diseases, such as bone degeneration and tooth loss.
+Early diagnosis and treatment are key to restoring gum health.
+This helps minimize the risk of advanced issues like bone loss and tooth loss.

 At Morristown Cosmetic Dentistry, Dr. Victor Gittleman offers a complete range of solutions for patients with gum disease.
 Our goal is to help our patients prevent gum disease, treat the effects of gum disease, and reduce the chance of re-infection.
 In addition to treating gum disease, Dr. Gittleman provides numerous restorative dentistry treatments in Morristown, NJ, dental office.